-This descriptive study was conducted in April 2019 along the coastal mangrove area of Cengkrong - Trenggalek (FIGURE 1).
-Trenggalek is a regency located in East Java Province (FIGURE 2).
+This descriptive study was conducted in April 2019 along the coastal mangrove area of Cengkrong - Trenggalek (Fig. 1).
+Trenggalek is a regency located in East Java Province (Fig. 2).
 The sampling technique used in this study was purposive sampling with the belt transect method.
-The research location is divided into 3 stations with an area of $50 \times 10 \text{ m}^2$ per station.
+The research location is divided into three stations with an area of 50×10 m2 per station.
 Determination of station location based on different substrate characteristics.
-Station 1, station 2, and station 3 has a clay, muddy sandy substrate, respectively.
-Each station consist of 9 plots with an area of $1 \times 1 \text{ m}^2$.
+Station 1, station 2, and station 3 have a clay, muddy, sandy substrate, respectively.
+Each station consists of 9 plots with an area of 1×1 m2.
 Each Gastropod and Bivalves class sample species was identified in the laboratory.